Officers:

 Honors and Awards Appointments:

 The Honors and Awards is a standing committee that reports to the President.
 The President appoints the Chair.
-The Honors and Awards Chair then appoints other committee members with the following representation: one (1) hospital librarian, one (1) academic librarian, and the President serves on the committee as an ex-officio member.
+The Honors and Awards Chair then appoints sufficient members to support the activities of the committee.

 Duties and Responsibilities of the Committee: